eliotstock/stake/README.md

 First decide between Intel and ARM for your hardware.
 If you want a quiet, fanless machine, choose ARM.

+Only buy the big drive after reading this awesome ["hall of blame"](https://gist.github.com/yorickdowne/f3a3e79a573bf35767cd002cc977b038) Gist.

 ### Intel

 1. Grab an Intel NUC.
 Specs for mine: